xye7ei/metaparse/README.md

 # Python 2 compatibility

-The following version of the grammar in 1st section works for both Python 2 and Python 3, relying on provided decorators `cfg2` and `rule`:
+The following version of the grammar in [the first example](#quick-example) works for both Python 2 and Python 3, relying on provided decorators `cfg2` and `rule`:

 ``` python
 from metaparse import cfg2, rule